 There is no room any longer for cyber security to be an afterthought.
 States now requiring notification of breaches Hackers are seeking softer targets in general areas of business.
 Those changes are proof that more must be done to protect our organizations and educate our employees.

-New legislation was recently introduced to toughen reporting requirements and to reclassify ransomware as a ‘breach’ and thus requiring notification.
+New legislation was recently introduced here in N.C. to toughen reporting requirements and to reclassify ransomware as a ‘breach’ and thus requiring notification.
 More on that in my next blog.
-You can read more about the report here.
+You can read more about this proposed legislation in my post Act To Strengthen Identity Theft Protections.